Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 description: Automatically sync assets on-demand from one AEM server to another.
 date: 2019-03-11
 redirect_from: /acs-aem-commons/features/remote-assets.html
-feature-tags: new administration authoring content-migration
+feature-tags: new beta administration authoring content-migration
 initial-release: 4.1.0
 ---